logicly-au/pmhc-mds.com/_source/_posts/2025-08-18-Update-to-the-PMHC-MDS-and-Data-Specifications-v-2-16-0.md

 We are pleased to announce that PMHC MDS Update v2.16.0 was released on August 18, 2025.

-As per the Department of Health and Aged Care’s August 2025 PHN CEO Circular, the PMHC MDS has been updated to support the rebranding of Adult Mental Health Centres (AMHC) and HeadtoHealth to Medicare Mental Health Centres (MMHC).
+As per the Department of Health, Disability and Ageing's August 2025 PHN CEO Circular, the PMHC MDS has been updated to support the rebranding of Adult Mental Health Centres (AMHC) and HeadtoHealth to Medicare Mental Health Centres (MMHC).